When Networks Substitute for Outcome Surveillance? A Substitution-Complementarity Framework for Behavioral Signals in Predictive Monitoring: Conclusion

+Computational social systems increasingly face the question of whether to incorporate dynamic behavioral data (mobility traces, transaction flows, communication patterns) into forecasting and monitoring pipelines.
+We show that the answer is conditional.
+Using town-level COVID-19 forecasting as a rigorous empirical template, we demonstrate a substitution--complementarity boundary: mobility-derived network features provide large predictive gains when the primary surveillance channel (local case histories) is degraded, but only marginal gains when it is intact.
+An agent-based model and an analytical decomposition confirm that this boundary arises from a generic mechanism (not from the specifics of one pathogen or one geography) in which macro-scale contextual state modulates the predictive salience of network position, and in which autoregressive outcome histories, when available, subsume much of the cross-sectional signal that behavioral features provide.

+The practical implication is a deployable design rule: activate behavioral-signal integration when the primary channel is weak, or the system is in a rapid-change phase; deactivate it, retaining only diagnostic overlays, when the primary channel is strong, and conditions are stable.
+This conditional-module logic applies beyond epidemiology, to any domain where network-structured behavioral flows are fused with outcome-oriented surveillance under varying data-quality regimes.

-\paragraph{Limitations.} First, mobility signals and reported cases are measured with error; smartphone-based traces may underrepresent specific populations, and case reports vary depending on testing intensity and reporting delays.
-Second, our models are reduced-form and emphasize out-of-sample prediction; they abstract from explicit transmission dynamics and behavior-policy feedbacks.
-Third, we study one geography and time window; effects may differ with variant properties, vaccination, or policy regimes.
-Fourth, we focus on a small set of topology measures; other structural features (e.g., time-varying community structure, edge direction asymmetries) may add value.
-Finally, although we guard against overfitting with cross-validation and report Predict-$R^2$, model selection uncertainty remains; we therefore provide full specifications, robustness, and additional diagnostics in the SI Appendix.
+Several limitations warrant acknowledgment in this work.
+Mobility signals and reported cases are measured with error; smartphone-based traces may underrepresent specific populations, and case reports vary with testing intensity and reporting delays.
+Our models are reduced-form and emphasize out-of-sample prediction; they abstract from explicit transmission dynamics and behavior--policy feedbacks.
+We study one geography and time window; effects may differ with variant properties, vaccination coverage, or policy regimes.
+We focus on a small set of topology measures; other structural features (e.g., time-varying community structure, edge-direction asymmetries) may add value.
+Although we guard against overfitting with cross-validation and report Predict-$R^2$, model-selection uncertainty remains.
+To partially address concerns about metric arbitrariness and spatial confounding, the Supplementary Material reports (i)~an ablation-style comparison over a broader set of centrality and local mobility candidates, which identifies betweenness and intra-town flow as the most predictive representatives in their respective classes, and (ii)~spatial diagnostics and spatial panel robustness checks that support the regime-dependent conclusions under explicit spatial dependence.